socketwiz/wordsearch/README.md

 -----|------------
-npm start | Start the create-react-app server for frontend development npm run server | Start the hapijs server for backend development npm run test:client | Start the frontend test server npm run test:server | Start the backend test server
+npm start | Start the create-react-app server for frontend development npm run server | Start the hapijs server for backend development npm run server:stop | Stop the hapijs server and more importantly the process watching it npm run test:client | Start the frontend test server npm run test:server | Start the backend test server

-All of these commands watch for changes and restart accordingly with the exception of the server, that one has to be restarted manually.
+All of the commands above watch for changes and restart accordingly.
-Here is a list of other useful scripts:
+Below is a list of other useful scripts:

 Task | Description
 -----|------------